Laurel station (MARC)

 Historic passenger rail station on the MARC Camden Line in Laurel, Maryland, U.S.

-Laurel is a historic passenger rail station on the MARC Camden Line in Laurel, Maryland, between the District of Columbia's Washington Union Station and Baltimore's Camden Station.
+Laurel station is a MARC Train station in Laurel, Maryland, served by the Camden Line.

 Station

 The Laurel railroad station was originally constructed in 1884 for the Baltimore and Ohio Railroad along the railroad's Washington Branch, about halfway between Baltimore and Washington, DC.
 The architect was E. Francis Baldwin.
 The structure is constructed of brick, and is one and a half stories, modified rectangle in form with overhanging gabled and hipped roof sections with brackets and terra cotta cresting, and an interior chimney.
 There is a louvered lunette in one gable, stick work in another, and fish-scale shingling under truncated hipped section; shed shelter, segmental arched openings.
 It is Queen Anne in style.
 It is nearly identical in plan and dimensions to the Gaithersburg, Maryland station Baldwin designed, also built in 1884, although the rooflines and settings are quite different.

 Laurel station was listed on the National Register of Historic Places in 1973, (although one source claims it was 1972) and was reopened as a MARC station when the Camden Line was established.

 A fire gutted the interior of the station and damaged its roof and brick walls in January 1992.

 In February 2009, Vice President Joe Biden, Governor Martin O'Malley, and Senator Ben Cardin gave a speech at Laurel station to gain support for an economic stimulus package in Congress that would provide funding to rebuild the station platform, among many other Maryland infrastructure projects.
 The funding bill passed and by mid-March, construction fencing went up for an anticipated six months of work on a new platform and other station improvement.